MaJerle/c-code-style/README.md

 else do_b();
 ```

-- In case of `if` or `if-else-if` statement, `else` must be in the same line as closing bracket of first statement
+- In case of `if` or `if-else-if` statement, `else` MUST be in the same line as closing bracket of first statement
 ```c
 /* OK */
 if (a) {